-FI-C1 - Scopes: FIs must set a target(s) that covers institution-wide scope 1 and scope 2 emissions, as defined by the GHGP Corporate Standard, and scope 3 investment and lending activities as per FI-C15 and FI-C16.
+FI-C1 - Scopes: Financial institutions (FIs) must set a target(s) that covers institution-wide scope 1 and scope 2 emissions, as defined by the GHG Protocol Corporate Standard, and scope 3 investment and lending activities as per FI-C15 and FI-C16.
 FIs may set targets for remaining scope 3 emissions categories as per FI-R9.

-FI-C2 - Significance Thresholds: FIs may exclude up to 5% of scope 1 and scope 2 emissions combined in the boundary of the inventory and target.24
+FI-C2 - Significance Thresholds: Financial institutions may exclude up to 5 percent of scope 1 and scope 2 emissions combined in the boundary of the inventory and target.24

-FI-C3 - Greenhouse Gases: Scope 1 and 2 targets must cover all relevant GHGs as required per the GHGP Corporate Standard.
+FI-C3 - Greenhouse Gases: Scope 1 and 2 targets must cover all relevant GHGs as required per the GHG Protocol Corporate Standard.
 If optional targets on scope 3, categories 1-14 are set, they shall also cover all relevant GHGs.
-Coverage of all relevant GHGs is recommended, where possible, for FIs' scope 3 portfolio targets.
-If FIs are unable to cover all GHGs for scope 3 portfolio targets, they shall cover CO_2 emissions at a minimum.
+Coverage of all relevant GHGs are recommended, where possible, for FIs' scope 3 portfolio targets.
+If financial institutions are unable to cover all GHGs for scope 3 portfolio targets, they shall cover CO_2 emissions at a minimum.

-4.1.2 Ensure the target boundary is aligned with the GHG inventory boundary
+4.1.2 Ensure the SBT Target Boundary Is Aligned with the GHG Inventory Boundary

-As a first step to compile a GHG inventory, an FI should define its organizational boundary by selecting a single consolidation approach based on a range of institution-specific considerations.
-The chosen consolidation approach should be applied consistently across its institutional structure.
-The boundaries of its science-based targets must align with the organizational boundaries of the GHG inventory.
+As a first step to compile a GHG inventory, a financial institution should define its organizational boundary by selecting a single consolidation approach based on a range of institution-specific